awmckinley/config/modules/ft.lua/README.md

-# Lua Language
+# Lua Development Tools

-Lua is a powerful, efficient, lightweight, embeddable scripting language.
+This module provides language server, linting, and formatting tools for Lua development.